Top 7 Thrift Shopping Tips

-Now that you are shopping with an open mind, and you’re chasing the stock boy in a non-stalkeresque way, think of what you can repurpose.
+Now that you are shopping with an open mind and chasing the stock boy in a non-stalkeresque way, think of what you can repurpose.
 The will be a heaping pile of bad art. pick through it all but pay close attention to the frames.
 Bad art can be a gold mine for antique gilded frames.
 A vintage teacup saucer can make for a whimsical soap dish.
 Mismatched glasses can be beautiful!
-I mean look at those pink beauties up there.
+I mean, look at those pink beauties up there.

-Thrift Shopping Tip 6 — Go Often.
-Go Early
+Thrifting Tip 6 — Go Often.
+Go Early.

 Why go often?
 Every day they receive new donations.
 That means new merchandise on the shelves.
-Plus the more often you go, the faster you’ll be walking the aisles.
-Yes, there will be the same 147 glasses vases on the same shelf day in and day out.
+Plus, the more often you go, the faster you’ll walk the aisles.
+Yes, there will be the same 147 glasses vases on the same shelf daily.
 Get to know those 147 glasses vases well because when a beautiful piece of Murano is stocked, it’ll jump right out and bite you.

 Are you already a thrift store shopping expert?
 I’d love to know your best tip.
 Any tips you’d like to add?
 I’d love to know!